Delay (audio effect): Slapback echo

-Slapback echo uses a longer delay time (60 to 250 milliseconds), with little or no feedback.
+Slapback echo uses a delay time of 60 to 250 milliseconds with little or no feedback.
 A slapback delay creates a thickening effect.
 The effect is characteristic of vocals on 1950s rock-n-roll records.
-In July 1954, Sam Phillips produced the first of five 78s and 45s that Elvis Presley would release on Sun over the next year and a half, all of which featured a novel production technique that Phillips termed slapback echo.
+In July 1954, Sam Phillips produced the first of five 78s and 45s that Elvis Presley would release on Sun Records over the next year and a half, all of which featured a novel production technique that Phillips termed slapback echo.
 The effect was produced by re-feeding the output signal from the playback head tape recorder to its record head.
 The physical space between heads, the speed of the tape, and the chosen volume being the main controlling factors.
 Analog and later digital delay machines also easily produced the effect.
 It is also sometimes used on instruments, particularly drums and percussion.

 Flanging, chorus effect, and reverb

 Flanging, chorus and reverb are all delay-based sound effects.
 With flanging and chorus, the delay time is very short and usually modulated.
-With reverberation there are multiple delays and feedback so that individual echoes are blurred together, recreating the sound of an acoustic space.
+With reverberation, there are multiple delays and feedback so that individual echoes are blurred together, recreating the sound of an acoustic space.

 Straight delay

-Straight delay is used in sound reinforcement systems; a straight delay is used to compensate for the propagation of sound through the air.
+Straight delay is used in sound reinforcement systems to compensate for the propagation of sound through the air.
 Unlike audio delay effects devices, straight delay is not mixed back in with the original signal.
-The delayed signal alone is sent to loudspeakers so that the speakers distant from the stage, as in a large outdoor rock festival, will reinforce the stage sound at the same time or slightly later than the acoustic sound from the stage.
-The delayed signal uses approximately 1 millisecond of straight delay per foot of air or 3 milliseconds per meter, depending on the air temperature's effect on the speed of sound.
+The delayed signal alone is sent to loudspeakers so that the speakers distant from the stage will reinforce the stage sound at the same time or slightly later than the acoustic sound from the stage.
+The delayed signal uses approximately 1 millisecond of straight delay per foot of air or 3 milliseconds per meter.
 Because of the Haas effect, this technique allows audio engineers to use additional speaker systems placed away from the stage and still give the illusion that all sound originates from the stage.
 The purpose is to deliver sufficient sound volume to the back of the venue without resorting to excessive sound volumes near the front.

 Straight delay is also used in audio to video synchronization to align sound with visual media (e.g., on TV or web broadcasting), if the visual source is delayed.
-Visual media can become delayed by a number of mechanisms or reasons, in which case the associated audio must be delayed to match the visual content.
+Visual media can become delayed by a number of mechanisms or reasons such as time base correction, video scaling and framebuffers, in which case the associated audio must be delayed to match the visual content.